shardsofaperture/DVMetaDataBurnIn/readme.md

 # DVMetaDataBurnIn

 **DVMetaDataBurnIn** is a free, open source macOS utility for burning original DV/Digital8 camcorder date/time metadata directly into your video files.
 It’s powered by `dvrescue` and `ffmpeg`, which prior to this involvd me banging my head running temrinal scripts to get the same result.
 I wanted a beter way for myself outside of apple script.
 This is my attempt to make DV timestamp burning actually useable for batchwork.
 ---

+## Known Issues
+- No log output sometimes - possibly due to file size or the time it takes for dvrescue to read the metadata
+- No progress bar (just says running)
+- No way to tell it where to save the file (it saves in the same location as the original file)
+- No way to know if its hung or crashed - and it seems to crash on LARGE files
+- May make splash screen shorter, I just wanted one like the old Sony software had
+- Still trying to figure out if large files hang this or not
+- File chooser doesn't limit to file types

+---